magcode/sunricher-wifi-mqtt/README.md

 - SR-1009SAC-HP

 ## Send MQTT commands ##
-You need to run a MQTT broker and you can controll the LEDs using a choosen topic.
+You need to run a MQTT broker and you can control the LEDs using a chosen topic.

 ### Power On ###

 ```
-myroom/lights/1/power
+myroom/lights/<channel 1...8>/power
 ```
 Send `0` for Power Off and `1` for Power On.

 ### Brightness ###

 ```
-myroom/lights/1/brightness
+myroom/lights/<channel 1...8>/brightness
 ```

-Send an integer between `0` and `255`
+Send a number between `0` and `255`